cd0800/2025-SE-CD-IntroToPython/docs/index.md

 This is an adaptation of the [CS50 Introduction to Python](https://cs50.harvard.edu/python/2022/) course from Harvard.
 The course covers the basics of Python programming, including data types, control structures, functions, and more.
 It also includes additional sections that align with the [NSW Stage 6 Software Engineering](https://curriculum.nsw.edu.au/learning-areas/tas/software-engineering-11-12-2022/overview) curriculum.

+!!!
+Note
+    If you see a call-out section with a :material-pirate: icon, it means that the section is an extension and may not be covered in the syllabus.
+    !!!
+Extension
+        - this is an extension and not in the syllabus.

 ## Getting Started

 To get started with the course, follow these steps: